webpack/webpack.js.org/src/content/guides/shimming.md

 };
 ```

-In your html file you need to conditionally load the `polyfills.js` before your bundle.
+In your html file you need to conditionally load the `polyfills.js` file before your bundle.
 How you make this decision depends on the technologies and browsers you need to support.

 ```html
 <script>